 Over the years of his long distance caregiving, Ben did many things that absolutely worked, both for he and for his parents:

 Prior to these later stages of their lives, his parents had already established Living Wills and Powers of Attorney.
-He helped them manage their money and assets, both electronically, and with the assistance of local professionals and some family to get work done when needed.
+He helped them manage their money and assets, both electronically.
+He contracted for home repairs when needed.
 As their ability to manage their finances lessened, Ben was easily able to increase his oversight and management.
 He was also their power of attorney for health care, so when the need arose, he could speak via phone to the physicians and make decisions during critical events.

 When the situation warranted it, he reached out for local help.
 By hiring a geriatric care manager and hiring caregivers, he put care in place in his parents own home so they could age in place.
 The care manager and caregiver were able to take the reins of his parents daily care, manage medications, accompany them on physician appointments, assure good nutrition, and assure their overall safety.